wuxxin/intercom_upgrade/README.md

 | :---: | :---: |
 | ![All components laid out before assembly](assets/intercom-upgrade-unassembled.png) | ![Components assembled inside the project box](assets/intercom-upgrade-assembled.png) |

-There is a [wiring_diagram.pdf](assets/wiring_diagram.pdf) available.
-If printed double-sided (short edge), it creates a fitting inlay for a typical junction box, allowing anyone who accesses the box to easily understand the wiring.

----

 ## Software and Integration

-This project is designed to be used with ESPHome.
+This project is designed to be used with [ESPHome](https://esphome.io/).

 ### Configuration

-All software configuration is handled in the `intercom.yaml` file.
+All software configuration is handled in the [intercom.yaml](intercom.yaml) file.
 Before building, you must provide your local credentials in the `substitutions` section at the top of the file.
 This includes:

 *   `wifi_ssid`: Your Wi-Fi network name.
 *   `wifi_password`: Your Wi--Fi password.